Common Challenges Facing Small Business Owners in Ontario: Insights and Solutions for 2025

 Set Boundaries: Establish clear work hours and stick to them.

-Prioritize Self-Care: Schedule regular breaks and focus on physical and mental well-being.
+Put Yourself on the List: Schedule regular breaks and focus on physical and mental well-being.

 Use Time Management Tools: Implement tools like calendars and task managers to stay organized.

-Seek Support: Join peer networks or mentorship programs to share experiences and advice.
+Lean on Your People: Join peer networks or mentorship programs to share experiences and advice.

 Global economic instability, driven by factors like geopolitical tensions and fluctuating commodity prices, creates uncertainty for small businesses.
 Statistics Canada reports that 60% of small businesses in Ontario are concerned about the impact of economic volatility on their operations.
 In 2025, the potential threat of tariffs has emerged as a significant concern for Canadian small business owners.